kmdlogic/kmd-logic-file-security-client/README.md

 ## How to configure the File Security client

-Perhaps the easiest way to configure the File Security client is though Application Settings.
+Perhaps the easiest way to configure the File Security client is through Application Settings.

 ```json
 {